 Children with Special Educational Needs and disabilities will be given support to access the curriculum at an appropriate level to enable them to reach their full potential.
-All teachers plan, set and mark work, which is appropriate and relevant to the individual needs of pupils.
+All teachers plan, set and mark work, which is appropriate and relevant to the individual needs of pupils, and targeted support is deployed where necessary.
 The school has adopted the special educational needs code of practice.
 The Inclusion Co-ordinator is responsible for overseeing assessment and provision.

 All children, including those who have been identified as gifted and talented will be given opportunities within lessons and through extra curricular activities to use and develop their gifts and talents.
-These opportunities will be provided in accordance with the Gifted and Talented policy.
+These opportunities will be provided in accordance with the More Able Learner policy.